Latest Solayer (LAYER) News Update

 TLDR

-Solayer navigates technical breakthroughs and security challenges as it scales.
+Solayer navigates infrastructure critiques and technical milestones as LAYER trades at $0.17.
 Here’s the latest:

 Deep Dive